1. Cottonfarm India.

 Amsterdam, THE NETHERLANDS.
 Alright.
 I have arrived at the place where I am ready to conquer the Netherlands, Europe and the World.

 8. I’m Sold.

-I am delivered by bike in Utrecht in a super cool package.
+I am delivered by bike in Amsterdam in a super cool package.
 Namely a Repack.
 This packaging is very special.
 But I’ll get to that in a minute!

 First I am handed over to my new happy proud wearer of who else but: I.

 Repack.
 My journey is over.
 Just to complete the circle, I ask one more little thing!